Other / mixed grade configuration · San Diego, CA

 What is the racial and ethnic makeup of City Heights Preparatory Charter?

-The largest demographic group at City Heights Preparatory Charter is Hispanic or Latino at 42.5%.
-The school serves a diverse student body in San Diego, CA.
+The largest demographic group at City Heights Preparatory Charter is Hispanic or Latino at 42.5% of enrollment, in San Diego, CA. Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 70.0/100.

 What is the Resource Investment Index for City Heights Preparatory Charter?